-This article explains the importance of Ratings Prompts, shows how they work, and offers best practices for how to use them.
+This article explains the importance of using the Love Dialog and Rating Dialog, shows how they work, and offers best practices for how to use them.

 Why “Do you love ____?”
 Works

-From our experience in serving millions of ratings prompts, using a short phrase with the word “love” results in the highest number of five-star ratings and quality feedback.
+From our experience in serving millions of Love Dialogs, using a short phrase with the word “love” results in the highest number of five-star ratings and quality feedback.
 However, every app is different and the best type of language to use may vary based on individual goals.
-Our ratings prompts are easily customizable through our dashboard, which allows you to reach your audience in the appropriate voice for your app.
+Our Love Dialogs are easily customizable through our Dashboard, which allows you to reach your audience in the appropriate voice for your app

 Who Can Control the Prompts